 BGF promotes sustainable communities and green jobs for those living in the vicinity of their tree plantations.
 And as the communities keep growing, people can earn a living and increase the productivity of their farms.
 A knock-on effect of a prospering community is that different public services come to them instead of vice versa.

 Populating the rural areas

-Demand for quality wood continues to be greater than supply, which is positive for Better Globe, as we focus on planting Mukau trees.
-Mukau is of similar quality to mahogany and grows relatively quickly.
-Every year a large amount of new trees are planted on our plantations, which need to be cared for throughout the tree’s production time (about 20 years).
-This ensures that there will be jobs there for a long time.
-Planting forests in semi-desert areas is definitely a growth industry for several reasons.
+Demand for quality wood continues to be higher than the supply, which is positive for BGF, as they focus on planting Mukau and other hardwood trees.
+Mukau is of similar quality to mahogany and teak, and grows relatively quickly.
+Every year a large number of new trees are planted, and the trees need care, especially during their first year of growth.
+A maturity time of 20 years and ongoing activities ensures that the local community will have forestry-related jobs for a very long time.

 A sustainable local economy